dtaibeau/kafka_nameID/README.md

 * Consume and produce messages using Kafka for real-time processing.
 * Identify proper names within paragraphs of text.
 * Disambiguate identified names using context.
-* Fetch and enrich names with detailed summaries using web search.
+* Fetch and enrich names with detailed and up-to-date summaries using web search.

 ## Requirements
 - Streamlit for the user interface.